 Visits to the Old Library for individuals or groups with a specialist/research interest in the history of the building or its collections may be arranged during staffed hours by advance appointment with the Special Collections Librarian.
 The Old Library is open to the public on several days throughout the year with themed exhibitions in conjunction with University Festivals.
-Details and dates of events are advertised through the College website.
 Members and staff of the College may visit during opening hours without prior appointment, and may bring guests.

 The Rare Books Reading Room has desk space for ten readers and houses a collection of catalogues and bibliographical reference books.
 The room offers wireless connectivity and readers are welcome to bring their own laptops.
 Photography may be permitted at the discretion of the Librarian.

 Copies, images, and licensing

 Reproductions may be ordered in a variety of formats, from reading copies for private research to high-resolution images for publication.
 The College's permission should be sought for the reproduction of materials from the Special Collections in any publication, website, or public presentation.
 The permissions process is straightforward.
 Requests and queries should be directed to the Special Collections Librarian.